EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.1.md

 ---
 ---
-## Fire Dancer Set (Usable by: Monk or speed 40+)
+## Fire Dancer Set
+*(Usable by: Monk or speed 40+)*

 > **Phoenix Anklets (T1)**
-> You gain expertise in Acrobatics and Performance, and resistance to fire damage.
+> You gain expertise in Performance, and resistance to fire damage.
 If you already have this resistance, instead, if you take fire damage, you can reduce that damage by 1d6.
-You gain one additional Ki point.
+You gain one Ki point.
 If a creature misses you with a melee attack, you can use your reaction to make an unarmed strike or spend a ki point to flurry of blows.

 > **Emberdance Fire Sash (T1)**
 > Once per battle or whenever you expend Ki, your weapons and unarmed strikes catch fire until the start of your next turn.
 While on fire, they deal extra fire damage equal to your Wisdom modifier (minimum 1), and you gain a bonus to your AC equal to half your Wisdom modifier (minimum 1).